-Monitor infants exposed to Morphine Sulfate Injection through breast milk for excess sedation and respiratory depression.
-Withdrawal symptoms can occur in breastfed infants when maternal administration of an opioid analgesic is stopped, or when breast-feeding is stopped.
+Monitor infants exposed to Morphine Sulfate Injection, (Auto-Injector) through breast milk for excess sedation and respiratory depression.
+Withdrawal symptoms can occur in breastfed infants when maternal administration of morphine is stopped, or when breastfeeding is stopped.

 8.3 Females and Males of Reproductive Potential